 This code loops through a 2D-array using pointer arithmetic and sums the elements.
-The interesting thing we've added here is the call to prefetch. prefetch takes a memory address and instructs the hardware to preload the cache with one line starting at that address.
+The interesting thing we've added here is the call to \prefetch. \prefetch takes a memory address and instructs the hardware to preload the cache with one line starting at that address.
 For the following question, assume that our data cache size is 32KB and the block size is 64 bytes.

 - a.
 How big is the array that a points to?
 Will it fit in the cache? - b.
-Why did we choose to prefetch at the address a+(i+1)COLS and why did we place it in the outer loop?
+Why did we choose to prefetch at the address a+(i+1)\COLS and why did we place it in the outer loop?
 Explain your reasoning.
 (Hint: it's no coincidence that COLS is 16) - c.
 Running the above code on our class machine with the prefetch produces a speedup over the case without the prefetch by about 56%.
 Suppose we make this same comparison, but we make it for various array sizes.
 When would you expect the prefetch to help us more, with much smaller arrays or with larger arrays?
 Why? - 6.
 Caches form a hierarchy, with slower, bigger caches operating below faster, smaller caches.
-At the top of the hierarchy, the L1 cache is often split into two caches, one for data (L1d), and one for instructions (L1i).
-When the CPU fetches an instruction, it first looks in L1i.
-If it misses there, the request proceeds to the L2 cache, which is shared among instructions and data, and then on to the L3 shared cache, and so on, all the way to main memory (DRAM). - a.
-L1d works equally well for reads and writes, but the design of L1i is highly centered around reads.
+At the top of the hierarchy, the L1 cache is often split into two caches, one for data, and one for instructions.
+When the CPU fetches an instruction, it first looks in the L1 instruction cache.
+If it misses there, the request proceeds to the L2 cache, which is shared among instructions and data, and then on to the L3 shared cache, and so on. - a.
+The L1 data cache works equally well for reads and writes, but the L1 instruction cache is highly centered around reads.
 Why?
 What characteristic of fetching and executing instructions might lead to this kind of design? - b.
 It is possible to build self-modifying code, where the program actually overwrites itself as it runs.
 Some rare parts of the operating system and application support libraries use this capability.
-Upon receiving a write that hits, L1i usually clears itself out entirely; it does not just clear out the line that contains the write.
-The write then proceeds to the L2 cache.
+A common reaction of an L1 instruction cache design when it sees a write to memory it is caching is to flush and clear the whole cache, not just the line that contains the write, and let the write proceed to the L2 cache.
 Why might this be considered a reasonable design?